-- 41. "Variance" means a grant of relief by the Town from the terms of this Chapter. - 42.
-"Violation" means the failure of a structure or other development to fully comply with this Chapter.
+"Variance" - means a grant of relief by the Town from the terms of a floodplain management regulation this Chapter.

+"Violation" - meansthe failure of a structure or other development to fully comply with this Chapter.

 SECTION 5-14 - ABROGATION

 This Chapter repeals and replaces any municipal ordinance previously enacted to comply with the National Flood Insurance Act of 1968 (P.L.
 90-488, as amended).